codam-coding-college/42api-open-doc/v2/README.md

 Main source of documentation: https://api.intra.42.fr/apidoc

 ## Overview
+The Intra V2 API is very particularly designed.
+It is essentially a reflection of the database structure underneath.
+For example, there is a user object and an event object.
+These two objects can be linked by a events_users object, which contains the link between a user and an event, as well as the date when the user registered for the event.
+This applies to almost all objects in the Intra V2 API.
+This can sometimes make it difficult to find the information you need, but it also allows for a lot of flexibility in how you can use the API and to change what you need as a staff member.

 Below is a list of endpoints available in the Intra v2 API, which is used to access various resources and data related to the 42 Network.
 Each endpoint includes a brief description and example usages.

 ### Accreditations